Drew Waters Preview, Player Props: Royals vs. Cubs

-On Friday, Drew Waters (.486 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 2:20 PM ET.
+After batting .229 with a double, a triple, a home run, three walks and three RBI in his past 10 games, Drew Waters and the Kansas City Royals take on the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-3) against the Mariners.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Drew Waters Game Info & Props vs. the Cubs